Average shifted convolution sum for $GL(d_1)\times GL(d_2)$: Proof of Theorem

 \section{Proof of Theorem \ref{Main Th 1}}

-In this section, we begin with the case in which $\pi_{1}$ and $\pi_{2}$ are equal Hecke--Maass cusp forms for $SL(d,\mathbb{Z})$ with $d\ge 4$, which is the setting of our first main result.
-Applying Lemma~\ref{Lemma dual sums} to the two inner sums appearing in $B(H,N)$ in equation~\eqref{B sum q=1}, we obtain an expression in terms of dual sums that is suitable for integral analysis.
-In particular, we arrive at
+In this section, we begin with the case in which $\pi_{1}$ and $\pi_{2}$ are Hecke--Maass cusp forms for $\mathrm{SL}(d,\mathbb{Z})$, with $d=d_{1}=d_{2}\ge 4$, corresponding to the setting of our first main result.
+Consequently, we can simplify the expression $B(d,d;H,N)$ in \eqref{B(d_1,d_2;H,N) last estimate} as follows.